screamingeagles/IB-Exchange/README.md

 ## Available Scripts

+first open command prompt and navigate to project folder.

-In the project directory, you can run:
+In the project directory, type below command on the prompt and press enter:

 ### `npm start`